 Win10 Wizard is a third party freeware which helps you customize your Windows 10 experience as well as resolve compatibility issues, modify security and privacy settings, and much more.
-While Windows 10 users can use it to customize their PC, tweak their privacy and security settings; Windows 7 and Windows 8.1 users can use it to check the compatibility of their system before upgrading to Windows 10 so as to get a get a smooth upgrade.
+While Windows 10 users can use it to customize their PC, tweak their privacy and security settings; Windows 7 and Windows 8.1 users can use it to check the compatibility of their system before upgrading to Windows 10 so as to get a smooth upgrade.

 Let us take a look at all that this free software can do for you.